IMISE/3LGM2-Tool/IHE/Analylsis of 3LGM² models.md

 On the top you can see the:

-* Redundancy factor: percentage of functions, that are supported by multiple applications
+* **Redundancy factor**: percentage of functions, that are supported by multiple applications

-* Undersaturation factor: percentage of functions, that aren't supported by any application
+* **Undersaturation factor**: percentage of functions, that aren't supported by any application

 #### Redundancy of Entity types regarding Logical memories ####